fholger/crysis_vrmod/README.md

 ## Legal notices

+This mod depends on and includes the alternative Crysis launcher by [ccomrade](https://github.com/ccomrade/c1-launcher).

-The source code is covered by the CryENGINE 2 Mod SDK license which you can review in the `LICENSE.txt` file.
+This mod is developed and its source code is covered under the CryENGINE 2 Mod SDK license which you can review in the `LICENSE.txt` file.

-This site is not endorsed by or affiliated with Crytek or Electronic Arts.
+This mod is not endorsed by or affiliated with Crytek or Electronic Arts.
 Trademarks are the property of their respective owners.
 Game content copyright Crytek.